 The English language is quite rich in words which sound similar, or are spelled similarly, but which have different meanings and need to be used in different contexts.

 Perhaps the most common stumbling block experienced by people who are learning English as a second language is making sure to use the right word in the right context, rather than a similar but improper one.
+Our English language courses are designed to address this issue, helping learners to confidently choose the correct words in various contexts.

 The only way to avoid this issue is to learn which words fit in which context, on a case-by-case basis.